Chevrotain/chevrotain/CONTRIBUTING.md

 -   ~100% test coverage is **required**.
     -   It is possible to disable coverage for specific code, but there must be a very good reason to do so.
--   Try to maintain the same code style used in the rest of Chevrotain's source code.
-    -   The linting will take care of most of this automatically.

 ## Development Environment

+Chevrotain is developed as a mono-repo with a single (temporary state) productive package and multiple example packages.

 Chevrotain uses **yarn** tasks for the development flows.
-Examine the [package.json][package] scripts for all the available tasks:
+Examine the interal [packages/chevrotain/package.json][package] scripts for all the available tasks.

 #### Initial Setup

+In the root of this Repo:

+-   `yarn`
--   `yarn install`
+-   `yarn build`

 #### Some basic dev flows to get started

 Chevrotain is written using Typescript, so compilation to JavaScript is needed.

+-   `cd packages/chevrotain`
--   `yarn run compile`
+-   `yarn compile`

 Alternatively during development one would want to recompile on file changes.

+-   `cd packages/chevrotain`
--   `yarn run compile_watch`
+-   `yarn compile:watch`

 The compilation result will appear in the **lib** folder.